ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-order-procedure.md

 1. Select the VMware vCenter Server® and the VMware vSphere® versions.
 Then, enter the instance name and select a resource group.
 1. To specify the instance configuration name, click **Browse configurations** and choose a configuration in the **VMware instance configuration manager**.
    * If you do not see any configurations in the list and you want to create one, you must first save the instance settings as a new configuration without placing an order.
-   * If you want to update a saved configuration or create a new configuration based on a saved one, select the configuration from the side panel, make your changes, and then save.
+   * If you want to update a saved configuration or create a new configuration based on a saved one, select the configuration from the side pane, make your changes, and then save.
 1. Select the instance type.
    * Click **Primary instance** to deploy a single instance in the environment or to deploy the first instance in a multisite topology.
    * Click **Secondary instance** to connect the instance with an existing (primary) instance in the environment for high availability.
 Select the primary instance that you want the secondary instance to be connected with, then enter the {{site.data.keyword.cr}} Administrator password for the primary instance.